Intercountry Adoption

 Kingdom of Saudi Arabia

-Do not travel to the following locations due to missile and drone attacks and terrorism:
+Do not travel to the following locations due to the threat of missile and drone attacks and terrorism:

 • Qatif in the Eastern Province and its suburbs, including Awamiyah.

-Country Summary: U.S. government personnel must adhere to the above travel restrictions.
-As such, the U.S. government has limited ability to provide emergency services to U.S. citizens in these locations.
+Country Summary: U.S. Embassy and Consulate personnel must adhere to the above travel restrictions.
+The U.S. government has limited ability to assist U.S. citizens in the above locations.

 Due to risks to civil aviation operating within the Persian Gulf and the Gulf of Oman region, including Saudi Arabia, the Federal Aviation Administration (FAA) has issued an advisory Notice to Air Missions (NOTAM).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.